PHBS/MLF/README.md

-# Machine Learning for Finance (FN 570) 2022-23 Module 3 (Spring 2023)
+# Machine Learning for Finance (FN 570) 2023-24 Module 3 (Spring 2024)

 ## Announcements
+* The WeChat group will be created by TA.
 * Email is the preferred method of communication.
-Class mailing list will be created as PHBS.MLF@allmail.net.
-But, the announcements will be made in DingTalk group chat.
+The class mailing list will be created as PHBS.MLF@allmail.net.
 <!--
 * [Midterm exam solution](files/MLF2018_Midterm.pdf) is uploaded
 * Midterm exam on Friday will be in __Rm 321__